Table of Contents

 Group influence stresses conformity.
 Conformity is a social influence involving a behavior change to fit in a group.
 People comply with a group to seem normal and not to seem defiant.
 Diverse experiments have been carried out by researchers to know the causes of group influence.
 A psychologist named Solomon Asch carried out a conformity experiment during the 1950s to see the power of group influence.

-Eight subjects were involved in the experiments; some of the candidates that have been trained to give some reply to show the power of peer pressure.
+Eight subjects were involved in the experiments; some of the candidates that have been trained to give some replies to show the power of peer pressure.
 Each participant was asked to answer a series of questions, such as identifying the longest line, or the line which matched the reference line.

 They give the right answers at first.
 But later, the real subject added an incorrect response to see how it would impact them.
 Over one-third of the people gave a wrong point of view.

 The experiments showed the power of group influence, and the possibility of people to follow masses in their decision making.
-It is sometimes difficult for people to resists peer pressure because seeing many people doing the same thing and not going in their direction can make standing out difficult.
+It is sometimes difficult for people to resist peer pressure because seeing many people doing the same thing and not going in their direction can make standing out difficult.

 There is a saying that ”the majority carries the vote”.
 This means in as much as there are many people following an indistinct direction, that is what everybody would do, whether they are right or wrong it does not matter to them.
 The minority has no say over the majority through the lack of boldness to resist peer pressure which causes the majority to subjugate them.